Weathering the Storm

 NCEJN has grown out of a people-of-color-led movement in North Carolina to emphasize the disparate impacts of environmental challenges in Black, Native and Hispanic communities.
 Their focus on protecting people and communities with the least wealth and power in the state has often been met with intransigence and neglect by more powerful nonprofit sector actors, elected officials and business representatives.

-Commercial agriculture has deep, long-term negative impacts on environmental and public health in Eastern North Carolina, but messages like the one in Muhammed’s example resonate in small communities where agriculture is a major source of stable work.
-Compounding that challenge, Muhammed explained, is the extent to which commercial agriculture (and other industries with harmful environmental effects) have captured the levers of policy and regulation.
+Commercial agriculture has deep, long-term negative impacts on environmental and public health in Eastern North Carolina, but messages like the one in Muhammad’s example resonate in small communities where agriculture is a major source of stable work.
+Compounding that challenge, Muhammad explained, is the extent to which commercial agriculture (and other industries with harmful environmental effects) have captured the levers of policy and regulation.

 “The industry has government so deep in their pockets, so we can’t get much help from government either even though the examples [of harm] have been made very clear.
 That’s the source of the problem; it’s the industry’s money.
 And it’s spread so far and wide in North Carolina that it just outweighs almost anything that you could try to do.
 But we haven’t given up and that’s the key.”